Skip to content

 print(f"res = {res}")

-As you can see, the execution time of pipeline takes less than 2 seconds, which means that some part of the code ran in parallel to the other
+As you can see, the execution time of pipeline takes less than 2 seconds, which means that the code ran in parallel.

-You can pass in arguments to the pipeline and get returned results back like normal functions:
+A DAG object is callable, hence it is similar to a normal function.
+You can pass in arguments to the pipeline and get returned results back:

 from tawazi import xn, dag